-each cell represents a pair of "ease of use" and "enjoyability" values.
+initial version, and collect some users, asking each to rate the interface on scales for "ease of use" (-2, -1, 0, 1, 2, running from bad to good) and "enjoyability" (again, -2, -1, 0, 1, 2, running from bad to good).
+It is natural to build a 5x5 table, where each cell represents a pair of "ease of use" and "enjoyability" values.
 We then count the number of users in each cell, and build graphical representations of this table.
 One natural representation is a 3D bar chart, where each bar sits on its cell in the 2D table, and the height of the bars is given by the number of elements in the cell.
-Table 4.1 shows a table and figure 4.4 shows a 3D bar chart for some simulated data.
+Table 4.1 shows a table and figure 4.3 shows a 3D bar chart for some simulated data.
 The main difficulty with a 3D bar chart is that some bars are hidden behind others.
 This is a regular nuisance.
 You can improve things by using an interactive tool to rotate the chart to get a nice view, but this doesn't always work.
-Heatmaps don't suffer from this problem (Figure 4.4), another reason they are a good choice.
+Heatmaps don't suffer from this problem (Figure 4.3), another reason they are a good choice.